General Info – summary

 This 3m high, Tree is often a multi-stemmed shrub.
-Simple aromatic Leaves lack stipules, are elliptic to lanceolate and occur in whorls of 3 or 4.
+Simple aromatic Leaves lack stipules, are elliptic to lanceolate & occur in whorls of up to 4.
 Margins may be narrowly scalloped.
-Bisexual, zygomorphic, bracteate, oil producing Flowers have bilabiate, joined yellow petals + attached didynamous stamens and 1 staminode.
+Bisexual, zygomorphic, bracteate, oil producing Flowers have bilabiate, joined yellow petals, attached didynamous stamens and 1 staminode.
 Single style & pistil + superior ovary.
 Fruit a small 2-lobed woody capsule with many seeds.

 Previous Names: Nil.